XraySpectroscopy/XAS-Data-Interchange/specification/dictionary.md

 Some of the tags in this dictionary have formatted values as part of their definitions.

-* _string_: A string is specifically an ASCII string representable by characters in the the lower 128 of the ASCII set.
+* _string_: A string is specifically an ASCII string represented by printable characters in the the lower 128 of the ASCII set.
 This **must** the English-language representation of the value.
 For example, the string representing `Facility.name` for the Thai synchrotron **must** be `SLRI` rather than a sequence of characters in the Thai script.

 * _free-format string_: This is a string which can contain any character (save end-of-line characters) in any encoding system.
 A